pmem/pmdk/README.md

 This is the top-level README.md of the Persistent Memory Development Kit.
 For more information, see http://pmem.io.

+Bugs and feature requests are tracked in our [GitHub Issues Database](https://github.com/pmem/issues/issues).

 ### The Libraries ###

 Please see the file [LICENSE](https://github.com/pmem/pmdk/blob/master/LICENSE)